containers/podman/docs/podman-import.1.md

 and saves it as a filesystem image.
 Remote tarballs can be specified using a URL.
 Various image instructions can be configured with the **--change** flag and a commit message can be set using the **--message** flag.
+Note: `:` is a restricted character and cannot be part of the file name.

 **podman [GLOBAL OPTIONS]**